Skip to content

 Do you take insurance?

-I am an out of network provider.
+I am an out-of-network provider.
 If you're unsure whether your insurance covers out-of-network therapy, it's a good idea to check with them first.
-While I do not directly bill insurance companies, I am absolutely an insurance friendly practice.
+While I do not directly bill insurance companies, I am absolutely an insurance-friendly practice.
 Many of my clients use Thrizer for insurance reimbursement.

 I also accept Victim's Compensation as payment.
 Please inquire for more information.